noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 screams, but showing no signs of loosening his grip, the War King releases his angry shout.

 [You bastards...
-You’ve got to be f*cking kidding me!
+You’ve got to be fucking kidding me!
 I told you to lead him to me!
-I never f*cking told you to surprise attack anyone!!!
-You f*cking heard me!!?!]
+I never fucking told you to surprise attack anyone!!!
+You fucking heard me!!?!]

 [Aaggghhh, m-my apolo...]